InterchainDev/.github/profile/README.md

 # 🌌 InterchainDevs 🚀

 ## Unlocking the Potential of the Cosmos Interchain Ecosystem
 InterchainDevs is a team of seasoned blockchain developers dedicated to building innovative tools for the interchain ecosystem.
-Our expertise spans the entire development lifecycle, from launching and maintaining CosmosSDK blockchains to crafting CosmWasm smart contracts and designing intuitive front-end tools.
+Our expertise spans the entire development lifecycle, from launching and maintaining Cosmos SDK blockchains to crafting CosmWasm smart contracts and designing intuitive front-end tools.

-### Our Services:
 We provide support to exsisting and new projects, covering a range of essential services, including:
 * Seed servers
 * RPC-servers